What is a basketball cut?

 In terms of the initial setup, 1 is near the right side wing with possession of the ball while 2 is positioned near the extended left side slot area.
 Also, 3 occupies the left side high post elbow area.

-The slice cut typically occurs when an offensive player moves across the lane from the perimeter, commonly near the wing area, to the opposite mid-post or low post area.
+A slice cut typically occurs when an offensive player moves across the lane from the perimeter, commonly near the wing area, to the opposite mid-post or low post area.

 It should be mentioned as well that the slice cut has similarities with the shuffle cut.